-- present fairly, in all material respects: - o its financial position as at 31 December 2020; and - o its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Sector Public Benefit Entity Standards Reduced Disclosure Regime as applicable to entities that qualify as tier 2.
+- present fairly, in all material respects: - o its financial position as at 31 December 2021; and - o its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Sector Public Benefit Entity Standards Reduced Disclosure Regime.

-Our audit was completed on 31 May 2021.
+Our audit was completed on 29 May 2022.
 This is the date at which our opinion is expressed.